jimmy9704/plane-segmentation-network/README.md

 ```

 ## Usage
-you can use the notebook HKPS.ipynb to train and evaluate HKPS(Hybrid K-means Plane Segmentation Network)
+you can use the notebook HKPS.ipynb to train and valid HKPS(Hybrid K-means Plane Segmentation Network)

 ## Training
 ```
 train(pointnet, dataset,train_loss, epochs=100,make_label=False, save=True)
+make_labels(dataset,max_k=15,iteration=10)
 ```
+You can create a label for training PointNet by setting the 'make_label' option to 'True'.

-you can change 'max_k' and 'iteration'
+You can change 'max_k' and 'iteration'.

 'max_k' is the maximum number that PointNet will estimate

 'iteration' is the number of Hybrid-Kmeans iterations

-'iteration' can be reduced to reduce time consumption but it might cause unstable results
+'iteration' can be reduced to reduce time consumption but it might cause unstable results.

-## Evaluation
+## Validation
 ```
-python eval.py
+valid(pointnet, dataset, save_num=99,iteration=5)
 ```
+'save_num' is the check point to load for PointNet.

+Pre-trained checkpoints can be loaded by setting 'save_num' to 99.